simsimsword2/HiredKnight/usabilitytest.md

 Test user:  Patrick Jurt\
 Test date:  15.07.2021\
 Observation:\
-The test user nagivated through the website without any struggles.
-He instantly knew where to press and was successfull at ordering.
+The test user navigated through the website without any struggles.
+He instantly knew where to press and was successful at ordering.

 Test user comment:\
 "Everything was clear and it was easy to navigate.
 As soon as colors and a more detailed design is made it will be even easier."